 Oregano Oil for yeast infections has been tested extensively against molds, yeast, fungi, and candida in the scientific field.
-It is a proven candida yeast killer and the best results are achieved when the oregano oil contains 68.1% or more of carvacrol, which is the active ingredient in the oil.
+It is a proven candida yeast, fungi and bacteria killer.
 All the studies below can be verified by going to PubMed.

 In a study done on 12 mice injected with candida albicans and published in the Journal of Molecular and Cellular Biochemistry.
 All six of the mice fed oil of oregano survived more than 30 days with no sign of Candida infection, while all six mice that were fed just olive oil died within seven days.

 A soon-to-be published study by Dr. Preuss and colleagues, looked at the potential of oregano oil in Candida albicans, and found that the oil demonstrated anti-fungal powers in test-tube and experimental studies, against both systemic and skin infections.

 In a clinical study performed in 2007 of fungal skin infections, oregano oil for yeast was added to a footbath where the water was 107.6 degrees, 99.7% of the mycelial fungi were killed.
 Another test was run at 81 degrees with the oil added and considerable damage was done to the fungi.
 This would be a great way to treat athlete’s foot or toenail fungus.

 In another test done in 2003 at the Universidade de Coimbra in Portugal, oregano oil for yeast was used against 7 different clinical isolates of candida and 3 aTCC type strains of candida.
 A fungicidal effect was observed to the membranes of the candida strains effectively killing it.